Groundwater Replenishment & Imported Water

 In 1994, CVWD began extensive scientific modeling and a pilot groundwater replenishment program in the eastern Coachella Valley.
 When the Quantification Settlement Agreement (QSA) (PDF) was signed in 2003 by CVWD, Imperial Irrigation District, the Metropolitan Water District and the San Diego County Water Authority, one result was the district could now access an additional 35,000 acre-feet of Colorado River water via the Coachella Canal and apply it to groundwater replenishment among other uses.

 Beginning in 2004, replenishment assessment charges (RAC) levied on cities, farmers, golf courses and others that annually pump more than 25 acre-feet of groundwater in the area were authorized for funding of construction and operation of replenishment projects.

 In June of 2009, the new Thomas E. Levy Groundwater Replenishment Facility began percolating imported Colorado River water into the eastern subbasin of the Coachella Valley’s aquifer.

 Named after a former CVWD general manager, the La Quinta facility replenishes 40,000 acre-feet of water annually into the eastern Coachella Valley’s aquifer.
 This amount of water is approximately what is used each year by 40,000 households.

-The district currently operates a 3rd groundwater replenishment pilot facility in the eastern valley at Martinez Canyon.
-The Coachella Valley Water Management Plan (PDF) calls for an expansion of the facility in coming years.
+The Coachella Valley Water Management Plan (PDF) calls for an expansion of groundwater replenishment in coming years.